Scirra/Construct-bugs/README.md

 ## Always follow the guidelines, every time

 Most bugs are not actually obvious, even if they look obvious to you.
-Usually issues actually only happen in a very specific set of circumstances, which you happen to have.
+Often issues actually only happen in a very specific set of circumstances, which you happen to have.
 These guidelines are designed to make sure we can figure out what's going on.
-So please never skip any part of the guidelines, no matter how obvious you think the problem is, or how many issues you've filed before - skipping any details will likely make it much more difficult to help you.
+So please never skip any part of the guidelines, no matter how obvious you think the problem is, or how many issues you've filed before - we really need all this information every time, and skipping any details will likely make it much more difficult for us to help you.

 ## Make sure it's really a bug